 The Alliance team

 We are a small team based in London, Cardiff, Dunfermline and Belfast; Jonathan Breckon (Head of the Alliance), Helen Mthiyane (Coordinator), Pippa Coutts (Manager, Scotland), Peter O’Neill (Manager, Northern Ireland) and Helen Cunningham (Manager, Wales).
+We also have a number of Associates.
 If you have any questions, suggestions or comments, then we’d love to hear from you; please email us on [email protected].

 Jonathan Breckon Helen Mthiyane